MB’s First Residents: The Lenape

 These are the facts, according to the book, Monmouth … Our Indian Heritage, researched and written by George H. Moss, Jr. (1923-2009).
 The late and much-admired Monmouth County historian used his 1991 book to tell the noble story of the “original people” of our shore area — in an educational and entertaining manner.

 The Indians of New Jersey in general, and Monmouth County in particular, were the Lenape.
 The origins of their tribe still dot our area — locales like Port-au-Peck, Navesink, Rumson, Matawan, Manasquan, Takanassee, and Wanamassa to name few.
+They are part of the Delaware Tribe of Indians.

 The first recorded European observation of New Jersey Lenape Indians was by Giovanni da Verrazzano when he was exploring the New York Harbor-Sandy Hook area in 1524.
 In September 1609, explorer Henry Hudson and his crew landed in our area.
 While many people think that the history of the Indians starts when the Europeans first permanently settled in America in the early 1600s, the Indian legacy goes much further back.